 Michael Flynn is a composer of acoustic and electronic music whose works present familiar musical ideas in inventive sonic and structural contexts.
 To this end, his music juxtaposes timbral exploration and metric complexity with stylistically referential harmony and beat-driven groove.
 Michael’s music has been featured at events such as SPLICE Institute, the CHIME Festival, as well as the Summer Institute for Contemporary Performance Practice (SICPP).
 Michael has written for ensembles including the Chicago Composer's Orchestra, the Dutch/American trio Sonic Hedgehog (flute, clarinet, and electric guitar), the Atar Piano Trio, the Found Sound New Music Ensemble, the Vital Organ Project, and the PRISM Saxophone Quartet, among others.

 Michael graduated magna cum laude from Columbia College Chicago in 2016 with a bachelor of music in composition.
 While at Columbia, he received the William Russo Endowed Scholarship for Excellence in Music, presented to one student per year in Columbia College's music department.
 His teachers at Columbia included Kenn Kumpf, Eliza Brown, and Francisco Castillo-Trigueros.
 In the spring of 2018, Michael earned a master's degree in composition from Western Michigan University, studying under Christopher Biggs and Lisa Coons.
 During the 2018-19 school year, Michael held a part-time faculty position at Western Michigan, teaching courses in music theory and electronic music.
-In the fall of 2019, he will begin doctoral studies at the University of Georgia.
+Currently, he is pursuing a DMA in composition at the University of Georgia, studying under Dr. Emily Koh.